-Cultural Competency & Health
+NUR111 Cultural Competency & Health

-This course introduces cultural theories and concepts that influence health beliefs and practices.
-It is designed to offer health care providers with tools for the effective delivery of culturally competent care.
-Prerequisites: (Test score or ENG 102 or higher) and SOC 111
+In this study abroad course, students are introduced to cultural theories and concepts that influence health beliefs and practices.
+The course is designed to offer healthcare providers tools for effective delivery of culturally competent care.
+Pre-requisite: (Test score or ENG 101 or higher)